-- 44.1 A licensing standards officer (LSO) is employed by Midlothian Council to exercise the functions set out in the Act.
+44.1 Licensing standards officers (LSO) are employed by Midlothian Council to exercise the functions set out in the Act.
 The LSO will work with the public and licensees to ensure compliance with premises licence conditions.
+The Board

-The Board recognises that the LSO plays a key role in the licensing regime.
-The LSO will also bring this policy to the attention of Licence holders and prospective licence holders and will encourage compliance with its terms. - 44.2 The LSO will be a member of the Midlothian Licensing Forum.
+44.2 The LSO will be a member of the Midlothian Licensing Forum.